wang-jingyi/Ziqian/README.md

 After installing all the dependencies, update the project.

 ### Guidelines ###
+* Check run.PlatformDependent to set up the tool paths used.
+* Check run.Config for configuration of the algorithms, like where to hold the generated models.
+* Follow the guidelines in example.CrowdPositive to write your own property or predicate or atomic propositions.
-* Please follow the examples in package 'example' and guidelines in 'run.Main' and 'run.LearnMain' to write your own case studies.
-Check run.PlatformDependent to set up the tool paths used.
-Check run.Config for configuration of the algorithms.
-The learned model is in PRISM DTMC model format, which can be directly used for model checking using PRISM.
+* Follow the guidelines in 'run.Main' and 'run.LearnMain' to write your own case studies.
+* The learned model is in PRISM DTMC model format, which can be directly used for model checking using PRISM.

 ### Who do I talk to? ###